AGENDA & Race INfo

 There are several hard cut-offs in the 50 mile and 50k races, which are listed on the course section of this website.
 Runners who miss these cutoffs will be asked to turn in their bibs.

-50K Runners: Aid Station #1 (Tamarack) will be open until 4:30 p.m., but will be UN- MANNED after 3:00 p.m.
+50K Runners: Aid Station #1 (Tamarack) will be open until 4:30 p.m., but will be UNSTAFFED after 3:00 p.m.
 Water, Heed and other supplies will be available after 3:00, but volunteers will not be there to assist runners.

 POST RACE BBQ DINNER

-Craft beer from the Milwaukee Ale House and soda will be provided.
-We will not, however, be providing cups (part of our sustainability effort to reduce our waste).
+Delicious craft beer from Central Waters Brewery, soda and water will be provided.
+We will not, however, have cups on hand (part of our sustainability effort to reduce our waste).
 If you’d like to enjoy a beer, you have three options: